 - If you snore

-There are different ways for sleep apnea treatment.
-The initial treatment should be lifestyle changes like change in sleep position or weight loss etc. While other treatment methods include the use of medical devices like CPAP machines or surgery.
+There are different ways for sleep apnea therapy.
+The initial treatment should be lifestyle changes like change in sleep position or weight loss etc. While other treatments of therapy include the use of medical devices like CPAP machines or surgery.

 Sleep Apnea treatment with lifestyle changes:

-Sleep Apnea can be treated at home only you have to do is to change your lifestyle like:
+Sleep Apnea can be treated by therapy at home only you have to do is to change your lifestyle like: